 Mark was instantly hooked.
 “You mean you could teach me some simple things and I could knock off on time?“.

 “Sure.
 Let’s sit down this weekend for a short Excel tutorial.”
 I said.

 Actually, Microsoft Excel is a wonderful tool for professionals, executives, managers, technicians, service, students, housewives… practically everyone with a computer or a tablet in hand.

 Microsoft Excel opens like a blank page, and you can do any kind of calculations – monthly budget, salary calculation, leave computation, sales projections, grocery list… almost everything that has items, numbers can be used within Excel to get something out of data.

 The Excel spreadsheet has a huge number of cells – divided into rows and columns.
-These rows and columns are labeled, and at each row/column cross section, you will find a unique cell, named after the row and column.
-So for example, at the cross section of Column C, and row 5, you will find the cell called C5.
-Intuitive, isn’t it!
+These rows and columns are labelled, and at each row/column cross-section, you will find a unique cell, named after the row and column.
+So for example, at the cross-section of Column C, and row 5, you will find the cell called C5.
+Intuitive isn’t it!

 Basic Excel Formulas to Automate Calculations

 The first thing I covered with Mark was some simple, Excel formula basics and tips.

 - I taught him how to write simple formulas using cells, +, -, *, /, use of brackets… just like in school.
 And then I showed him 3 different ways to copy the formulas into adjacent cells.
 This alone reduces errors, and makes it easy to have standard, consistent formulas, and eliminate typing errors.